-The Diversity Policy provides that in identifying potential candidates to serve on the Board, the Governance Committee will (a) consider only candidates who are highly qualified based on their talents, experience, expertise, character and industry knowledge, (b) take into account criteria that promote diversity, including, but not limited to, gender, age, race, national or ethnic origin, sexual orientation and disability, (c) endeavour to use any available network of organizations and associations that may help identify diverse candidates, and (d) in order to support CAE's commitment to all aspects of diversity, consider the level of representation of women and other Designated Groups on the Board; and in identifying potential candidates for appointment as President and CEO and for other executive officer positions, the Human Resources Committee and the President and CEO, respectively, will (a) consider individuals from a variety of backgrounds and perspectives with the Company's diversity objectives in mind, and (b) consider the level of representation of women and members of other Designated Groups in executive officer positions.
+The Composition Policy provides that in identifying potential candidates to serve on the Board, the GC will (a) consider only candidates who are highly qualified based on their talents, experience, expertise, character and industry knowledge, (b) take into account criteria that promote diversity, including, but not limited to, gender, age, race, national or ethnic origin, sexual orientation and disability, (c) endeavour to use any available network of organizations and associations that may help identify diverse candidates, and (d) in order to support CAE's commitment to all aspects of diversity, consider the level of representation of women and other Designated Groups on the Board.
+The Composition Policy further provides that in identifying potential candidates for appointment as President and CEO and for other executive officer positions, the HRC and the President and CEO, respectively, will (a) consider individuals from a variety of backgrounds and perspectives, and (b) consider the level of representation of women and members of other Designated Groups in executive officer positions.

-In order to ensure that the Diversity Policy is appropriately implemented and to measure its effectiveness, at least annually:
+In order to ensure that the Composition Policy is appropriately implemented and to measure its effectiveness, at least annually:

-- the Governance Committee will assess and report to the Board regarding the efficacy of the Director nomination process at achieving the Company's diversity objectives; and - the President and CEO will assess and report annually to the Human Resources Committee regarding the efficacy of the executive officer appointment process at achieving the Company's diversity objectives.
+- the GC will assess and report to the Board regarding the efficacy of the Director nomination process at achieving the Company's diversity objectives; and - the President and CEO will assess and report annually to the HRC regarding the efficacy of the executive officer appointment process at achieving the Company's diversity objectives.